nazdridoy/ngpt/docs/overview.md

 ## What is nGPT?

-nGPT is a lightweight Python library and command-line interface (CLI) tool designed for interacting with OpenAI-compatible APIs.
-It provides a simple, flexible way to communicate with various large language model (LLM) endpoints, including official OpenAI services and self-hosted alternatives.
+nGPT is a versatile Python LLM client that functions as a CLI utility, library, and development framework.
+It supports multiple providers (OpenAI, Ollama, Groq, Claude) with features including interactive chat, code generation, shell command execution, git commit messages generation, and markdown rendering.

 ## Key Features